 What States do not Have Black Bears?

-The black bears do not exist in these states.
+Black bears do not exist in these states.
 Delaware, Hawaii, Illinois, Indiana, Iowa, Kansas, and South Dakota.
 In Illinois, Indiana, Iowa, Kansas, Nebraska, and South Dakota, bears were once found but are no longer residents.

 The population of American black bears in the 41 states is as follows:

-Which State has Most Black Bears?
+Which State has Black Bears?

 American black bears usually live in forested regions only, but only if the habitat suits their needs.
-They can stay in both dry and humid areas and live in ranges from sea level to mountainous regions of about 2,000 meters or 6,560 feet.
+They can stay in dry and humid areas and live in ranges from sea level to mountainous regions of about 2,000 meters or 6,560 feet.
 Black bears will refrain from living in open habitats due to the threat of predators.

 How Many Black Bears are in the United States?